When Is Degree Enough? Bounds on Degree-Eigenvector Misalignment in Assortative Structured Networks: Power-law tails and statistic-specific bounds

+Thus heavier tails enlarge the time-uniform envelope for $\mathbb E[\theta_t]$ by increasing the combinatorial leverage available for closing cycles around hubs.

+Across all four cases, the same mechanism is at work.
+Heavy degree tails determine how much structural change can be generated with a fixed degree-preserving perturbation budget because a small set of hubs carries a disproportionate share of edge-ends.
+This makes the evolution uneven: swaps involving hubs can move the statistic substantially, whereas most swaps that avoid them do relatively little.
+The displayed bounds capture this through the common scaling

+where the statistic-specific constant reflects whether one is re-pairing endpoints, redirecting mass across blocks, draining periphery--periphery edges through the core, or closing local motifs.
+The factor $n^{2/\alpha}$ is the signature of extremal-degree leverage.

-There is, however, a further (and subtler) channel through which tail heaviness can enter the moment bounds: it may also affect the \emph{spectral sensitivity} parameters themselves.
-Hub-centered rewiring typically builds multiple forms of structure around the same small set of vertices (with many low-degree neighbors acting as `feeders' or attachment points), and this can make distinct eigenmodes less separable.
-In the language of the Stewart--Sun bound, this corresponds to potential increases in the distortion factor $\kappa$ (a more ill-conditioned eigenbasis) and/or decreases in the spectral gap $\gamma$ (weaker separation between $\lambda_1$ and the rest).
-Intuitively, when a low-degree vertex is embedded into a hub-centered local structure, its influence is no longer well summarized by its degree alone: it can `borrow' the hub's amplification along walks, so perturbations supported on such mixed hub--periphery motifs are more easily transmitted across modes.
-The resulting modal interaction is exactly the regime in which $\kappa$ can grow and $\gamma$ can shrink\footnote{In general $\kappa(A)$ and $\gamma(A)$ are not invariant under degree-preserving rewiring: they depend on the current adjacency matrix and may drift along the trajectory.
-Accordingly, as in earlier remarks, we interpret the bound uniformly on a reachable region $S_0$, working with time-invariant descriptors $\kappa^\ast:=\sup_{A\in S_0}\kappa(A)$ and $\gamma^\ast:=\inf_{A\in S_0}\gamma(A)>0$.
-In heavy-tailed settings these suprema/infima can be larger (worse), since hub-centered local-structure formation can increase modal interaction (raising $\kappa(A)$ and potentially shrinking $\gamma(A)$).}. \\
+There is, however, a second channel through which heavy tails can matter.
+They may also affect the spectral sensitivity parameters themselves.
+Hub-centered rewiring tends to build several forms of structure around the same small set of vertices, which can worsen eigenbasis conditioning or reduce modal separation.
+In the language of the Stewart--Sun bound, this means that heavy-tailed rewiring may increase $\kappa$ and/or reduce $\gamma$, amplifying the eigenvector response to a given perturbation.\footnote{In general $\kappa(A)$ and $\gamma(A)$ are not invariant under degree-preserving rewiring: they depend on the current adjacency matrix and may drift along the trajectory.
+Accordingly, as in earlier remarks, we interpret the bound uniformly on a reachable region $S_0$, working with the time-invariant descriptors

-These considerations point to two opposing forces.
-The \emph{direct} effect of heavy tails is leverage: for a fixed perturbation budget they typically generate larger changes in the statistic---equivalently, for a fixed change in the statistic they can require fewer accepted swaps and hence permit smaller angle deviation.
-The \emph{indirect} effect is spectral: if hub-centered structures worsen conditioning (larger $\kappa$ and/or smaller $\gamma$), then a given perturbation can translate into a larger eigenvector rotation---equivalently, a fixed change in the statistic can be accompanied by a larger angle deviation.
-The net effect of degree-tail heaviness on the angle--moment bounds is therefore a priori ambiguous, and depends on which channel dominates in the regime of interest.